Remove Stains from Your Carpet

 - 6Make sure that the carpet is brushed in the direction of the pile.

-- 8The stain should be much improved or gone altogether.Repeat the process if necessary.Advertisement
+- 8Repeat the process if necessary.The stain should be much improved or gone altogether.Advertisement

 - Note: If all that seems like too much effort, you can always call in a specialist carpet cleaner near your location to tackle the job for you.